 Using words interchangeably weakens the symbolism, which limits perception and impairs vision.

-Once I began reviewing my words, I remembered who I am.
+Once I began reviewing my words, I remembered who I was.

-And before my arrival to this dimension, I chose to live a life in obscurity to work behind the scenes, with a mission to shape society quietly through words, events, and deeds.
+Before my arrival in this dimension, I chose to live a life in obscurity, working behind the scenes with a mission to shape society quietly through words, events, and deeds.

-I arrived here with a clean slate.
-But I remembered a “clean slate” relates to how the journey will unfold on earth.
+I arrived here with a clean slate, but I remembered that a “clean slate” refers to how the journey will unfold on Earth.
 What we call chance occurrence stems from our choice.

 So, do you remember what you came here to do?
 It’s never too late to be what you always thought you’d become.